e-ucm/QuizDemo/README.md

 The maximum achievable score is 100.

 For every interaction an xAPI statement is sent to the collector server and tracked by the [real-time module](https://github.com/e-ucm/rage-analytics-realtime) - if correctly configured.

-There is also an upper console that logs all the statements that have been sent to the collector server.

 The xAPI statements sent have the following format: